 Later in the standard, the title of clause 7.6 has been changed to refer to the control of monitoring and measuring "equipment" instead of "devices", therefore, the terminology has been changed below:

-d) the availability and use of monitoring and measuring devices equipment, f) the implementation of product release, delivery, and post-delivery activities.
+d) the availability and use of monitoring and measuring devices equipment.

 The change below simply clarifies that the implementation activities are those related to the "product".